-'I am a Psychiatric-Mental Health Nurse'
+Become a Psychiatric-Mental Health Nurse

-|Most Importantly, Remember to Take Care of Yourself|
+|Most Importantly, Remember to Treat Yourself|

 Compassion fatigue and burnout are real.
 Don't let your commitment to providing care to others lead to neglecting your own health.
 This tip sheet was created through feedback from psychiatric-mental nurses like you during Nurses Week 2017.
 Use these tips to nurture your own resilience and well-being.